 This week’s readings focus on the Savior’s suffering at Gethsemane.
-At his place, the Savior suffered the sins of all people
+At this place, the Savior suffered the sins of all people.

 “At the Place of Suffering,” by S. Kent Brown, from The Testimony of Luke